herotechcourse/kotlin-lotto-precourse/README.md

 **Error cases**
 1. Numbers must be in the range 1-45
 2. Winning number
-1. The user enters numbers(comma-separated)
+  - The user enters numbers(comma-separated)
-2. The number counts must be 6
-3. Only accept `Number`
+  - Only accept `Number`
-4. No duplicates allowed
+  - No duplicates allowed

 ### 4. Output - The result of lotteries